hardik-143/quickToast/docs/functions.md

-# 🎭 QuickToast Functions :id=quicktoast-functions
+# 🎭 QuickToast Functions :id=intro

 **⚡ The Power of One-Line Toast Creation!** Why write 3 lines when you can write 1?
 These function shortcuts are your secret weapon for creating beautiful, type-specific notifications in a single command.
 No more remembering type names or dealing with verbose constructors - just pure toast magic!

 <div class="blockquote-orange blockquote-wrapper">

-!> **🚀 Pro tip**: Think of these as your toast's personality shortcuts.
+!> **Pro tip**: Think of these as your toast's personality shortcuts.
 Instead of saying "I want a toast with type success," just say `QuickToast.success()` and watch the magic happen!
 It's like having a personal toast butler. 🎩✨

 </div>

 ---

-## 🚀 Your Toast Arsenal :id=your-toast-arsenal
+## Your Toast Arsenal

 **5 Functions, Infinite Possibilities** - Each function is a specialized tool designed for a specific purpose.
 Think of them as your toast toolkit, each with its own personality and superpower!